 How to go to Paris from Orly airport by public transport?

-Shuttle services leave every 8 and 15 minutes with a journey time of 25-35 minutes.
+Shuttle services leave every 8 and 15 minutes and have a journey time of 25-35 minutes.

 For more information, visit the RATP website.